HellhoundAI/Synthetic-Dataset-Generator/README.md

 ```
 $ python3 start.py -h
 ```
 The next command will generate 20 attacks (in total) taken from the file test_attack.txt into a file test.txt with 4 weeks of network data.
+The program also counts times between user actions in a separate column 'last_action'.

 We assume the log file (test.txt **before** generating) represents 1 week of network data.
 The resulting output log file **after** the generating will represent 4 weeks of network data, with a total of 500 attacks spread between the 4 weeks.